tdwg/website/conferences/2024/sessions/index.md

 Since its debut at SPNHC 2009, DemoCamp has provided a venue for developers, biodiversity informaticians, digitization managers, and collection managers to convene and share innovative approaches for the use of technology to enhance the management and use of natural history collections.
 Presentations demonstrate the use of software, tools, services, and workflows that enhance capacity, use global standards, and extend the accessibility and quality of information.

 The format of DemoCamp dictates that presentations must be “live, without a net” and forbids the use of slideshows.
 Each presenter is allotted time for demonstrating the technology as well as questions from the audience.
-This format ensures that only functional technology is presented."
+This format ensures that only functional technology is presented.

 ## LTNG01 Digitization Coordination